Cirajan/pmparser/README.md

 ## 🔍 Project Purpose

 OMIA ([omia.org](https://omia.org)) is an online catalogue of inherited disorders in animals.
 To maintain and grow this catalogue, OMIA regularly adds references to new, relevant scientific papers from PubMed.
-A machine learning model is being developed to **shortlist likely-relevant papers** from the daily influx of biomedical literature.
-This script helps prepare **training data** for that model.
+A machine learning model has being developed to **shortlist likely-relevant papers** from the daily influx of biomedical literature.
+This script helped prepare **training data** for that model.

 ## 🧠 What This Script Does